caten8/Johns_Hopkins/README.md

 - 'tidyaverage_screenshot.png': Provides a screenshot of the output from 'average.df' as a quick check of the file structure.

-- 'tidyaverage.txt': The generated file that was uploaded to GitHub.
+- 'tidyaverage.txt': The generated file of averages.

 Code Book: